Digicreon/Vik/README.md

 ## 1. How does Vik works?
 Vik alters all links and forms in your HTML page, to make them load pages using AJAX requests.
-Then, when a link is clicked, the HTML page is fetched and its content is written in the current page; but there is no processing of the new content's CSS and Javascript, so the navigation is faster and smoother.
+Then, when a link is clicked, the HTML page is fetched and its content is written in the current page; but there is no processing of the new content's CSS and Javascript, so the navigation is a lot faster and smoother.

 It is possible to configure Vik to load only fragments of the fetched HTML contents, and put them in a sub-part of the current page.
 By default, Vik searches for a `<body>` tag and use it to replace the current page's `<body>` tag.

 By default, each time a link is clicked, its destination is added to the browser history, so backward/forward buttons work as they should.
-But you can configure a link (or all links) to be in "ghost mode".
+But you can configure a link (or all links) to be in "ghost mode" (not added to the history).

 By default, the content of the fetched page's `<title>` tag is used to update the current page's title (this feature could be configured or disabled).